dmerejkowsky/blog/content/post/0088-ruplacer.md

 # How it works

-`ruplacer` is written in Rust, which means it's pretty fast.

 Here's how it works:

 First, we build a [structopt](https://crates.io/crates/structopt) struct for the command-line arguments parsing.
-Depending on the presence of the `--subvert` or `--no-rexeg` flags, we  build a *Query*, which can be several types: `Substring`, `Regex` or `Subvert`.
+Depending on the presence of the `--subvert` or `--no-rexeg` flags, we  build a *Query*, which can be of several types: `Substring`, `Regex` or `Subvert`.

 Then we leverage the [ignore](https://crates.io/crates/ignore) crate to walk through every file in the source directory  while skipping files listed in `.gitignore`.
+By the way, the ignore crates comes directly from [ripgrep](https://github.com/BurntSushi/ripgrep), an awesome alternative to `grep` also written in Rust.

 Along the way, we build a *FilePatcher* from the source file and the query.
 The FilePatcher goes through every line of the file and  then sends it along with the query to  a *LinePatcher*.